ABOUT

 How should I approach Kerem's music if I don’t have any prior knowledge of it?

 You don't need any prior knowledge to approach Kerem's music.
-The program notes and meta information are provided in the catalog as a helpful guideline.
+The program notes and metadata are provided in the catalog as a helpful guideline.
 Kerem's work is an embodied experience.
 This means it is best enjoyed in a concert hall (especially multichannel works) or with a good sound system with subwoofers due to the low frequency content of most works.
 The stereo renderings of fixed media pieces are released as compilations under the Selected Lost Works series every few years.

 What should I listen to first?